Create a Killer Resume and Cover Letter

 Education

 Your work history is the “meat” of your resume.
 You will need the company name, position(s) held, and dates you worked at each job.
 You will also want to make a quick list of achievements and specific responsibilities.
-We will go deeper on this later.
+We will go deeper into this later.

 Achievements